 Since I started working on Repurpose Your Purpose, I heard from many people who are stuck in jobs they don’t like and cannot find a different position that will fulfill them, both intellectually and financially.
 Does it sound familiar?
 Do you keep finding jobs that expect you to know everything without offering any training, positions that are woefully underpaid, or companies that require you to work over 50 hours a week?
 Or maybe you are stuck in a job that makes you feel a bit more unhappy every day, but try as hard as you might, you cannot find anything better.

-People have been offering all sorts of reasons for this: not enough people have the STEM skills required by the modern workplace, millennials want too much and feel entitled, robots are taking over and making professions obsolete, too many people have college degrees and now you need a Master’s degree to get a good job, university programs are obsolete, and on and on and on.
+People have been offering all sorts of reasons for this: not enough people have the STEM skills required by the modern workplace, millennials want too much and feel entitled, robots are taking over and making professions obsolete, too many people have college degrees and now you need a Master’s degree to get a good job, university programs are outdated, and on and on and on.
 All of these reasons might be true in some cases, but they are not why your job sucks.

 It’s so hard to find a job you like because we live in a society that encourages us to think only about ourselves.
 In other words, some people are starting companies and creating jobs so that they individually can make lots of money, and damn everyone else.
 Can I outsource my IT to another country and pay less?
 Check.
 Can I pay minimum wage even though I know it is not enough for someone to have a decent life?
 Check.
-Can I pay my top managers six figures, but refuse to offer health insurance to lower level employees?
+Can I pay my top managers $200K+, but refuse to offer health insurance to lower level employees?
 Check.
 Can I start my own business and use unpaid interns to get it going?
 Check.
 Can I make lots of money while my team is unhappy and quitting often – but I get to keep my job?
 Check.
 Can I disrupt an entire industry, offer high salaries to the small group of people helping me disrupt it, and leave thousands, or hundreds of thousands of people without pay?
 Check.

 This is why you don’t have a job you like.
 You cannot find it, because many companies could care less about whether you like your job, make enough money to live off your salary, get to spend time with your kids, or feel safe.